Minecrafthackermau/Minecraft-Old-School/README.md

 ## Compiling
 (From Original Repo)

+Note: New Updates To Assets.epk & Lwjgl-rundir/resources for new Old-School updates will have to be changed by you using the Run.bat.

 Just import this entire repository as a gradle project and use the **teavmc** gradle task.
 It will generate a `classes.js` in the `javascript` folder of this repository.

-New Updates To Assets.epk & Lwjgl-rundir/resources for new Old-School updates will have to be changed by you.

 To change any textures and stuff, make your changes in `lwjgl-rundir/resources` and then run `epkcompiler/run.bat` to generate a new `assets.epk` in the `javascript` folder where `classes.js` is.
 On linux/mac, open terminal and type `chmod +x run_unix.sh` and then `./run_unix.sh` to run the tool.
 Copy the new `javascript/assets.epk` onto your website over the old one to update it.